 Back in May, it was reported that the insurance industry had been under increasing pressure for their refusal to pay out Business Interruption Insurance claims to companies that have been devastated by the coronavirus pandemic.
-By July, an updated, consolidated list of the disputed business interruption cases was included in a test case instigated by the Financial Conduct Authority.
+By July, in an update, a consolidated list of the disputed business interruption cases was included in a test case instigated by the Financial Conduct Authority.
 The court action was brought about in order to determine whether the pandemic should prompt payments to policyholders.

 Fast forward to September and the high court has now ruled in favour of business policyholders and that in the context of COVID-19, many are in fact eligible for insurance payments under the terms of their business interruption policies.